smorrrs/Desperados-III-Resources/level_guide.md

 ## Devil's Canyon Chapter III
 In the final showdown:
-* Your characters have about 4 seconds to fulfill scheduled actions upon executing showdown before Frank's bodyguards shoot Cooper
+* Your characters have about 4 seconds to fulfill scheduled actions upon executing showdown before Frank's bodyguards shoot Cooper.
+* Executing showdown will enter a cutscene state, meaning that your characters are invisible and the timer is paused.
-* The bodyguards can be either killed or knocked out or mind controlled, but distractions won't work
+* The bodyguards can be either killed or knocked out or mind controlled, but distractions won't work.
-* The bodyguard named Bilya the Kid won't shoot Cooper and can be completely ignored
+* The bodyguard named Bilya the Kid won't shoot Cooper and can be completely ignored.

 # DLC Levels - Money for the Vultures